christianhaitian/PortMaster/ports.md

 Title="Hexen_2 ."
 Desc="Hexen II is a dark fantasy 1st-person shooter developed by Raven Software and published by id software.
 Portal of Praevus features new levels, new enemies and a new playable character class, The Demoness.
 You must copy your Hexen 2 pak0.pak and pak1.pak files into hexen2/data1 and your pak3.pak into hexen2/portals and make sure they're lowercase." porter="Slayer366" locat="Hexen2.zip"

+Title="Hijinx ."
+Desc="A game about platforming, curses, and turtles.
+Files are already included and ready to go." porter="Cebion" locat="hijinx.zip" runtype="rtr"

 Title="Hocoslamfy ."
 Desc="You are a small bee and you must fly to avoid the bamboo shoots.
 Hocoslamfy files are already included and ready to go." porter="Cebion" locat="hocoslamfy.zip" runtype="rtr"

 Title="Hurrican ."
 Desc="Turrican port by Thrimbor.
 Just add the data and lang folders from here to the ports/hurrican folder or just launch Hurrican from the ports menu in Emulationstation and it will download the files and install them automatically." porter="romadu" locat="Hurrican.zip"